The-Evil-Pickle/Replay-the-Spire/README.md

 Name | Type | Description
 --- | --- | ---
 Refund | Misc | When a card with **Refund** is played, energy spent on it is returned (up to the stated amount).
+Shielding | Misc | A form of **Block** that can block HP loss, and does not wear off between rounds.
 Crystal | Orb | **Passive:** Gives +2 **Focus** to adjacent orbs. **Evoke:** Gain an orb slot if you have less than 3.
 Glass | Orb | No **Passive** effect.
 When **Evoked**, if you have more than 3 orb slots, consumes your leftmost one and **Evokes** any occupying orb.
 Hellfire | Orb | **Passive:** Gives +2 **Strength** at the start of your turn that is removed at the end of your turn. **Evoke:** Apply 1 **Vulnerable** to a random enemy.